Digital receipts and expense tracking for MTD compliance

 Practical setup guide

-Follow these five steps to prepare your expense tracking for MTD:
+Follow these steps to prepare your expense tracking for MTD:

 Further reading